Terms of Sale

 9. Country of Importation and Anti-diversion.

 Customer represents that it is purchasing products from the U.S. and importing them to the country specified in the customer and Grainger documentation.
 Customer agrees that the products will be shipped to the specified destination in compliance with the laws of such destination and the U.S., and that the products will not be directly or indirectly sold, exported, transferred, assigned, used, or otherwise disposed of in a manner which may result in any non-compliance with applicable U.S. laws and regulations relating to the product purchased by customer.
 Any commodities, technology and software will be exported from the U.S. in accordance with the U.S. Export Administration Regulations and other applicable laws or regulations.
 Diversion contrary to U.S. law is prohibited.
-If requested by Grainger, customer shall provide documentation satisfactory to Grainger verifying delivery at the designated country.
+If requested by Grainger, customer shall provide documentation satisfactory to Grainger verifying delivery at the designated country, the identity of end users ordering products from customer and the terms and conditions upon which such end users request products to be supplied.
 Customer further agrees to inform Grainger at the time of order of any North American Free Trade Agreement or other special documentation, packaging or product marking or labeling, but Grainger shall not be responsible for providing any such documentation, packaging, marking or labeling other than such documents that are necessary under U.S. export laws and regulations for export, unless Grainger expressly agrees to do so.

 10. Permits, Export, and Import Licenses.